Malta citizenship: how much does a Maltese passport cost?

-How much does a single applicant invest to obtain a Maltese passport
+How much a single applicant invests in obtaining a Maltese passport

-A Maltese passport can be issued for exceptional services by direct investment.
-Applicants must first spend 1 to 3 years as Maltese residents before applying for citizenship.
+The exceptional services by direct investment is a naturalisation path.
+Meaning that applicants must spend 1 to 3 years as Maltese residents before applying for citizenship.

 The applicant has to fulfill the following investment conditions:

-The amount of the contribution to the Malta National Development and Social Fund determines how quickly the applicant gets citizenship.
-To obtain a passport after just 1 year of residency, you need to contribute €750,000, while a contribution of €600,000 is required to receive a passport after 3 years of residency.
+The contribution amount to the Malta National Development and Social Fund determines how quickly the applicant gets citizenship.
+To obtain a passport after just 1 year of residency, you need to contribute €750,000, while a contribution of €600,000 is required to get a passport after 3 years of residency.

-It turns out that the minimum investment amount is €690,000.
-This is the cost in the case when the applicant receives a passport after 3 years and rents a property.
-If they want to apply for citizenship 1 year after getting residency and buy a property, Maltese citizenship costs at least €1.46 million.
+The minimum investment amount is €690,000.
+It is the cost when the applicant gets a passport after 3 years and rents a property.
+If they want to apply for citizenship 1 year after getting residency and buy a property, a Malta passport costs at least €1.46 million.

-Maltese citizenship based on exceptional services by direct investment can be granted not only to the investor but also their close family members: spouse and unmarried children under 29 years old, as well as parents and grandparents over 55 years old of the investor and their spouse.
-All family members over the age of 18, except the spouse, must be financially dependent on the main applicant.
+Malta citizenship by naturalisation for exceptional services by direct investment can be granted to the investor and their close family members: a spouse, unmarried children under 29, parents, and grandparents over 55.
+All family members over 18, except the spouse, must depend financially on the main applicant.